priyankasaggu/priyankasaggu.github.io/_posts/2025-02-17-til-structural-schema.md

 ---
 layout: post
-title: "TIL: what is structual schema, and how to drop unknown fields in a custom resource (CR)"
+title: "TIL: what is structural schema, and how to drop unknown fields in a custom resource (CR)"
 tags: [kubernetes]
 comments: false
 ---